AlexzanderFlores/WOKCommands/README.md

   })
     .setMongoPath(process.env.MONGO_URI)
     .setDefaultPrefix('?')
-    // Set the category emoji by using it's settings:
+    // Set the category emoji by using its settings:
     .setCategorySettings([
       {
         name: 'Fun',